 Optical Spectrum View

-The AQ6150 series can display an optical spectrum waveform obtained from a Fast Fourier Transform (FFT) algorithm.
+The Multi-wavelength type can display an optical spectrum waveform obtained from a Fast Fourier Transform (FFT) algorithm.
 It allows for determining test conditions and for troubleshooting an error in the measurement while confirming the actual spectrum.
 When a peak is selected on the list, the peak automatically shifts to the center of the optical spectrum view, making viewing easy and convenient.

 The drift analysis measures the variation of wavelength and power for each peak over time by repeating the measurement.
 It obtains maximum value (MAX), minimum value (MIN), and variation (MAX-MIN).
 This function is useful for long-term stability testing and for evaluating the temperature dependency of lasers.